-I took advantage of the lengthening days and paddled from Vanier Park to Slhx̱í7lsh (Siwash Rock).
+I took advantage of the lengthening days and paddled from Vanier Park to Slhx̱í7lsh (Standing Man) rock.
 This the essentially the northernmost point that you can paddle to before the restricted seaway leading to the Port of Vancouver.
 I was informed of this last summer when I errantly paddled in the area.

 Slhx̱í7lsh or “standing man” is the translation from Sḵwx̱wú7mesh (Squamish) language, is an immortalized father who was transformed into stone as a reward for his unselfish preparation for the arrival of his child according to the Sḵwx̱wú7mesh First Nations legend.
 For more on the backstory of this legend and the renaming of the rock see this CBC article from 2017.
 This Wikipedia article gives a brief account of the geological history and this post tells First Nations legend as it was recounted to Pauline Johnson.
 Though it is couched in a colonial lens.
 And here is a video from Global News which has the correct pronunciation (which is at the 00:01:27 mark).

 Unfortunately, as is described in the Global News video above, the commonly used name for the landmark, Siwash Rock, has a derogatory etymology.
 According to this article from the CBC, the word Siwash has its origins in Chinook jargon.
 And its origins can be traced back to the French word Sauvage, or Savage in English.
 So Standing Man or Standing One is a much more respectable title if you are intimidated about how to go about saying Slhx̱í7lsh.
 It is the “7” that throws me off.